A must-see for those visiting Japan in the spring! Quiet spots to enjoy spring flowers in the Nanyo region of Ehime Prefecture!

 Introducing spring flower viewing spots in the southern Ehime Prefecture

-In the southern Ehime Prefecture, various flowers including cherry blossoms, azaleas, and rape blossoms will be in full bloom from mid-March.
-Compared to big cities in Japan, there are fewer people here, making it the perfect region for those who want to quietly enjoy the Japanese spring in a calm place.
-Here we will introduce five spots that are especially worth visiting in the spring.
-They are also popular photo spots, so be sure to visit when they are in full bloom!
+In the Nanyo region of Ehime Prefecture, various flowers including cherry blossoms, azaleas, and canola flower blossoms will be in full bloom from mid-March.
+Compared to big cities in Japan, there are fewer people here, making it the perfect area for those who want to quietly enjoy the Japanese spring in a calm place.
+It's also a popular photo spot, so be sure to visit when it's in full bloom!

 1. Ozu Castle [Cherry Blossoms]